 Skradinski Buk is located in Krka National Park and is today one of UNESCO’s World Heritage Sites.
-It is the biggest waterfall found in the river Krka and is one of Croatia’s most famous sights.
+It is the biggest waterfall found in the river Krka and is one of Croatia’s most famous sights, with many travellers visiting from nearby Split.
 Buk directly translates to cascade in Croatian, and the waterfall is aptly named with its series of 17 steps over the course of 800 meters.
 Summer is a great time to visit the waterfall, as you can relax and swim in the refreshing water of the lakes.
-Check out our Navigator Return (North) route if you would like to visit Skradinski Buk while sailing along the Adriatic coast!ROŠKI SLAP (KRKA NATIONAL PARK)

 In case you weren't able to book accommodation overlooking the magnificent Rastoke waterfalls, you can book it at the Mrežnica waterfalls!
 Mrežnica river is one of the most unique natural waterways in Croatia, with many different canyons, waterfalls, springs, and mills.
 The beautiful Mrežnica river creates almost 90 different waterfalls and everywhere you look, you will see spectacular nature.
 Although these waterfalls are not as high as those of Plitvice Lakes or Krka National Park, they are so unique that they are definitely worth the visit.